He stood alone in some queer sunless place

 Email Poem |

-Analysis and Comments on Enemies
+Comments, Analysis, and Meaning on Enemies

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Enemies here.